adaptivestone/framework-documentation/docs/06_controllers.md

   static get middleware() {
     return new Map([
       ['POST/someUrl', [
-        PrepareAppInfo // middleware with no parameters
+        GetUserByToken // middleware with no parameters
         [RoleMiddleware, { roles: ['admin'] ]}] // middleware with parameters
       ]]
     ]);